codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why did the knife dress up in a suit?
-Because it wanted to look sharp
+Dad, can you put my shoes on?
+I don't think they'll fit me.

 ## Daily Trivia

-Which of the following physical typologies are used with Ethernet Networks?
+What was the name given to Android 4.3?
- 1. Ring
+ 1. Lollipop
- 2. Mesh
+ 2. Nutella
- 3. Hex
+ 3. Jelly Bean
- 4. Star
+ 4. Froyo

 <details>
   <summary>Answer</summary>
-  Star
+  Jelly Bean
 </details>